Frida Karlsson

 Frida Elisabeth Karlsson (born 10 August 1999) is a Swedish cross-country skier.
-She won a silver medal in the women's 10 kilometres classical, bronze medal in the women's 30 kilometre freestyle mass start, and gold as a member of the women's 4 × 5 kilometre relay during the 2019 FIS World Championships in Seefeld in Tirol, Austria.
+She won a silver medal in the women's 10 km classical, bronze medal in the women's 30 km freestyle mass start, and gold as a member of the women's 4 × 5 km relay during the 2019 FIS World Championships in Seefeld in Tirol, Austria.
 With this win, she became the youngest cross-country skiing World Cup gold medalist in history.

-In April 2018, she received a 50,000 Swedish kronor prize for promising new skiers from former skier Johan Olsson and a bank.
+In April 2018, Karlsson received a 50,000 Swedish kronor prize for promising new skiers from former skier Johan Olsson and a bank.
 The award also gave her the opportunity to use Olsson as a mentor.
 Karlsson is the daughter of former cross-country skier Ann-Marie Karlsson.

 The 2022–2023 season saw Frida Karlsson winning the Tour de Ski.

+Karlsson won the gold medal in 20 kilometre skiathlon at the 2026 Winter Olympics.
+A few days later she won the gold medal at the 10 kilometre freestyle.

+Frida Krlsson was awarded the Victoria Award in the year 2026.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).